malcolmhardie-software/SQLitePluginJavascript/README.md

 * No database support
 * No import support

-* No dialect specific types list yet
+* Dialect specific type lists are on the way, but require SQLEditor 3.0.2 or later (not yet released)

 ### SQLEditor specific additions